blinktrade/BlinkTradeJS/README.md

 # BlinkTradeJS SDK

-BlinkTradeJS websocket and rest client for node.js and browser
+BlinkTradeJS WebSocket and Rest official JavasScript client for node.js and browser.

 # Getting Started

-BlinkTrade provides a simple and robust WebSocket API to integrate our platform, we strongly recommend you to use it over the Rest API, all API supports either a promises and a callback, if a callback is provided as the last argument, it will be called as `callback(error, result)`, otherwise it will just return the original promise, you can also call event emitters in order to keep you updated.
+BlinkTrade provides a simple and robust WebSocket API to integrate our platform, we strongly recommend you to use it over the Rest-ful API.

 ## Install

 > Not Publish yet.

 `$ npm install blinktrade`

 # Modules